-8.2 Appendix on tools for SRA20
+8.2 Appendix on tools for SR20

-Table 8.2.1 Specifications of tools for SRA20
+Table 8.2.1 Specifications of tools for SR20

-tooling required for sun screen fixation and removal by hand tooling required for desiccant holder fixation and removal spanner size 20 mm
+tooling required for sun screen fixation and removal by hand tooling required for bottom plate fixation and removal hex key 2.5 mm tooling required for desiccant holder fixation and removal spanner size 20 mm

-8.3 Appendix on spare parts for SRA20
+8.3 Appendix on spare parts for SR20

 - Desiccant holder (with glass window and rubber ring)

-- Desiccant (10 bags in air tight bag)
+- Desiccant (set of 5 bags in air tight bag)

 - Humidity indicator

+- Levelling feet (set of 2)

+- Static foot

 - Sun screen with metal ring and thumb screw

-- SRA20 cable with connector (specify length in multiples of 5 m)
+- SR20 cable with connector (specify length in multiples of 5 m)

 - O-ring SR20

-NOTE: Outer dome, level and sensor of SRA20 cannot be supplied as spare parts.
-In case of possible damage to the SRA20, after repair the instrument must be tested to verify performance within specification limits.
+NOTE: Outer dome, level and sensor of SR20 cannot be supplied as spare parts.
+In case of possible damage to the SR20, after repair the instrument must be tested to verify performance within specification limits.
 This is required by ISO 9060.
 Testing involves verification of the directional response after dome, thermal sensor and level replacement and verification of the temperature response after thermal sensor replacement.